TaskMasterErnest/Infrastructure-As-Code-With-WordPress-And-Terraform/README.md

-# Infrastructure Deployment with Ansible and Terraform
+# Infrastructure Deployment with Terraform

 ## Software Architecture of the Project
 The high-level view of the software architecture of the project consists of the following: